jpolmon/NewTabHomepage/README.md

 ## Purpose

 The purpose of this project was to create a website that could be utilized for new tabs within the user browser.
-When first visiting the site the user is prompted to enter in their name, once they do this once the site will greet them whenever they visit it again.
-The user is presented with the time of day, an optional weather forecast, and some interresting facts/jokes.
+When first visiting the site the user is prompted to enter in their name, once they do this, then the site will greet them whenever they visit it again.
+The user is presented with the time of day, an optional weather forecast, and some interesting facts/jokes.

 Some features of the site are:
 - Interactive UI created with HTML, CSS, and JavaScript.
 Bootstrap was used as the framework for the CSS and JQuery was utilized for website functionality.